 8) You have the right to present any of the following as a valid driver's license:

 - International Driver's License

 - Valid Local Government Unit Ordinance Violation Receipt (LGU OVR)

 9) You have the right to ask for the name of the Traffic Enforcer and submit a letter of complaint in case the traffic enforcer has violated any of the rights mentioned here.

 You should address it to the Traffic Adjudication Board (TAB) within 5 days after the apprehension.

-Its address: MMDA Bldg.
+The TAB's address: MMDA Bldg.
 EDSA cor.
 Orense St. Guadalupe Nuevo, Makati City

 10) In case the two of you get in a heated argument, you have the right to call the MMDA Hotline 136, or the Metrobase at 0917-527-7304.

 You can ask them to send inspectors to go to the place where the argument is taking place for proper investigation.